João Pessoa, Paraíba: Name change until the 1950s

-On September 1, 1930, during an ordinary session of the Legislative Assembly of Paraíba at the Santa Roza Theatre, a bill was introduced to change the capital’s name from Parahyba do Norte to João Pessoa.
+On September 1, 1930, during an ordinary session of the Legislative Assembly of Paraíba at the Santa Roza Theatre, a bill was introduced to change the capital's name from Parahyba do Norte to João Pessoa.
 The bill, voted on and approved in two rounds, was sanctioned on September 4 by the state president Álvaro Pereira de Carvalho, becoming State Law No. 700.
-In further tribute to João Pessoa, Comendador Felizardo Square was renamed President João Pessoa Square, and at its center, the "The Altar of the Fatherland" (O Altar da Pátria), monument was built and inaugurated on September 8, 1933, with the presence of President Getúlio Vargas.
+In further tribute to João Pessoa, Comendador Felizardo Square was renamed President João Pessoa Square, and at its center, "The Altar of the Fatherland" (O Altar da Pátria), monument was built and inaugurated on September 8, 1933, with the presence of President Getúlio Vargas.

-In 1932, at the invitation of Antenor Navarro, the federal intervener in Paraíba, the architect Nestor de Figueiredo prepared the city’s urban plan, called the “Remodeling and Expansion Plan of the City of João Pessoa”.
-His successor, Gratuliano da Costa Brito (1932–1934), who assumed office after Navarro’s death, inaugurated the Paraíba Palace Hotel, where the Correio da Manhã newspaper headquarters had once stood, facing Vidal de Negreiros Square, and resumed the opening of President Epitácio Pessoa Avenue, completed in 1940, stretching five kilometers from Independence Square to Tambaú Beach.
+In 1932, at the invitation of Antenor Navarro, the federal intervener in Paraíba, the architect Nestor de Figueiredo prepared the city's urban plan, called the "Remodeling and Expansion Plan of the City of João Pessoa".
+His successor, Gratuliano da Costa Brito (1932–1934), who assumed office after Navarro's death, inaugurated the Paraíba Palace Hotel, where the Correio da Manhã newspaper headquarters had once stood, facing Vidal de Negreiros Square, and resumed the opening of President Epitácio Pessoa Avenue, completed in 1940, stretching five kilometers from Independence Square to Tambaú Beach.

 Between January and September 1935, former mayor Walfredo Guedes Pereira returned to lead the capital.
 During his administration, the land where the Church of Nossa Senhora das Mercês stood was expropriated; it was demolished in 1936 to make way for what is now 1817 Square.
 The following year, the federal intervener Argemiro de Figueiredo inaugurated the current headquarters of Lyceu Paraibano, which since its foundation had operated beside the Redemption Palace, where the Law School of Paraíba now stands.
 On November 1, 1939, after three years of construction, the Archdiocese of Paraíba and the city government of João Pessoa inaugurated the new Church of Our Lady of Mercy on Padre Meira Street, just a few meters from the original church.
 That same year, the Parque Sólon de Lucena was officially inaugurated, and in the following year, landscape architect Burle Marx designed its gardens.

 In 1940, the Aeroclube da Paraíba was founded, beginning operations on November 10 in what is now the Tambauzinho neighborhood, on the former site of the Imbiribeira Field.
-Starting in 1941, the state government opened the João Pessoa–Cabedelo highway to connect the capital’s urban area to the Port of Cabedelo, which had been operating since 1935 at the mouth of the Paraíba River.
+Starting in 1941, the state government opened the João Pessoa–Cabedelo highway to connect the capital's urban area to the Port of Cabedelo, which had been operating since 1935 at the mouth of the Paraíba River.
 In the same year, a survey conducted by the Brazilian Navy officially recognized Ponta do Seixas as the easternmost point of Brazilian territory, a title previously disputed with Ponta de Pedras, in Pernambuco.
 The Paraiban historian Coriolano de Medeiros recorded in his Dicionário Corográfico do Estado da Paraíba: